JiaLe0709/Minecraft-in-Python-Ursina/README.md

 # Minecraft-in-Python-Ursina

-You have to import turtle to start this app. you can using this cmd for turtle.
+You have to import ursina to start this app. you can using this cmd for ursina engine.

-pip install PythonTurtle
+pip install ursina

 # Key